madkaudev/FG-Paint/README.md

 Version 0.0.0
 <br>
-- Currently only supports 1px black lines <br>
+- Currently only supports 1px black lines
-- Tracker for mouse on canvas <br>
+- Tracker for mouse on canvas
-- Lacks an erase feature or undo button <br>
+- Lacks an erase feature or undo button